 Insert the hook into the loop.
 YO and pull up a loop and CH 3.
 (Counts as the first DC of the round).
 Make 2 more DC into the same ST. [CH 1, SK the next ST. Work 3 DC into the next ST].
 Repeat between [ ] all the way around.
 End with a CH 1, SK 1, SL ST into the top of the CH 3.
 (At the end of the round, there will be 8 clusters of 3 DC).

 At the end of this round do not fasten off the yarn.
 Just pull the loop larger so it doesn’t slip out.
-You can also use a stitch marker to hole the yarn in place while you work on the next round.
+You can also use a stitch marker to hold the yarn in place while you work on the next round.

 Round 4